w3c/tocc/management/Framework.md

 - What non-participating stakeholders exist for this use case?

-####Model Kinds
+#### Model Kinds

 The usage viewpoint includes two defined model kinds:

-- Use case specification model kind
+- Use case model kind
 - **Information flow class diagram model kind**

 Each use case shall be associated with one use case specification model.
 Each use case specification model may include supplemental figures, which can include zero or more information flow class diagram models.
 Each information flow class diagram model depicts the information from the CDM that is used by the use case; information flow class diagram models are often associated with multiple use cases.

-`NOTE: Documenting as above implies that two use cases that use the same` `information will each include the same information flow class diagram as` `static figures.
-As the CDM matures, these figures will not be automatically` `updated.
+`NOTE: Documenting as above implies that two use cases that use the same information will each include the same information flow class diagram as static figures.
+As the CDM matures, these figures will not be automatically updated.
 As a result, they might become dated.`

 Information flow class diagram models depict the content of the City Data Model; thus, the typical work flow is: